Nathan Hall Nathan Hall

 A “lifer” is a new species that a herper discovers when in the field, and it is the reason that we continue to get out and look for specimens.
 I don’t keep any of the animals that I find in the wild.
 I simply photograph them when I can and send them on their way.

 Fielding herping is such a rewarding endeavor and requires very few supplies.
 When you’re herping at night, a good flashlight is fundanemnatlly important.
 I use Fenix flashlights exclusively.
-I alway take 3 with me, with plenty of backup batteries.
+I always take 3 with me, with plenty of backup batteries.
 Many of my friends also use headlamps when herping at night, but I only use my flashlight(s).
 A really good snake stick like one from Midwest Tongs is great when you come across venomous and/or cantankerous specimens.
 I also use some of my less expensive sticks to flip rocks and debris.
 You’ll also want to have a good pair of gloves when digging through brush and rocks.
 In Texas, a safety vest is required to wear at all times at night so others can see you.
 Those are the most important tools of the trade.
 I take extensive notes on the specimens that I find, so I often carry a small notebook or simply make notes on my iPhone.
 A temperature gun and hygrometer are great tools if detailed field data is desired.
 That’s about it.
 Water, specimen cups and bags if collecting, and maybe a small backpack to keep all of your supplies.

 Oh, one last thing.
 I document all of my finds on iNaturalist. “iNaturalist is a social network for sharing biodiversity information to help each other learn about nature.
 The primary goal is to connect people to nature, and the secondary goal is to generate scientifically valuable biodiversity data from these personal encounters.”